Difference between tourists from South and North of China

 However, some unique characteristic of Chinese tourists has become headaches for many foreign tourism companies.
 No matter how much effort they put, Chinese tourists are just not satisfied or even not attracted at all.
 There are many reasons for those problems and one quite important factor is the regional difference between tourists from south and north.

-They are mainly different in two ways: habit of travel and expense.
+They are mainly different in two ways: a habit of travel and expense.

 Chinese Travel habit

-Geographic convenience also accounts for the difference of travel frequency between tourists from north and south.
-The countries close to China north are Russia, North Korea and Mongolia who can’t compete with the countries neighboring China in south in tourism like Philippines, Vietnam, Japan, Thailand and so on.
+Geographic convenience also accounts for the difference in travel frequency between tourists from north and south.
+The countries close to China north are Russia, North Korea and Mongolia who can’t compete with the countries neighboring China in the south in tourism like Philippines, Vietnam, Japan, Thailand and so on.

 Chinese Expense habit